What Is a Bond Proxy, and Does It Really Exist?

 The Meaning of "Bond Proxies"

-So-called bond proxies are investment areas presumed to be enough to resemble bonds in terms of their ability to provide low-risk income, but with higher yields.
+So-called bond proxies are investment areas presumed to be safe enough to resemble bonds in terms of their ability to provide low-risk income, but with higher yields.
 Many financial advisors cautioned investors against this.
 Unfortunately, as investors learned in the second quarter of 2013, the financial advisors were right: bond proxies actually have quite a bit of short-term risk.
 The term "bond proxy" is a misnomer.
 A bond is a bond and there are no real substitutes.

 The Lessons of a Down Market

 In May 2013, investors were caught by surprise when then-U.S. Federal Reserve chairman Ben Bernanke suggested that the Fed may begin to taper its stimulative quantitative easing policy.
 The result was a sharp sell-off in the bond market, including the various types of higher-risk securities investors, had purchased as bond proxies to boost their income.

 In the period from May 21, 2013 (the day on which Bernanke first broached the topic of tapering) through June 20 (when the markets reached the lowest point of their downturn), investment-grade bonds fell approximately 2.8%.
 During that same time frame, income-oriented equity investments performed far worse, as gauged by the performance of some key ETFs: